-Vettel’s race boiled down to a battle with teammate Mark Webber, with the Red Bull pair on different strategies.
-Starting from pole on soft tires Vettel held his lead as the lights went out but pitted after just two laps for the more durable medium tires.
+Vettel’s race boiled down to a battle with team-mate Mark Webber, with the Red Bull pair on different strategies.
+Starting from pole on soft tyres Vettel held his lead as the lights went out but pitted after just two laps for the more durable medium tyres.

-As the other soft-tire starters did the same, Webber, who started fourth on medium tires took the lead.
+As the other soft-tyre starters did the same, Webber, who started fourth on medium tyres took the lead.
 But Vettel had the edge, rejoining P17 and scything his way through the field to close the gap on Webber.

-After their final pit stops, Webber was P4, 12.5 seconds adrift of the German on the same tires -- that was when the victory was decided.
+After their final pit stops, Webber was P4, 12.5 seconds adrift of the German on the same tyres and that was the victory decided.
 Webber was still looking set for second place but an alternator problem ended his afternoon early.

 Rosberg, who had started on the front row beside Vettel, put in a solid performance to claim second.
 “The team did a fantastic strategy and, yeah, second place, I’m pleased with that.

-“It was important for us to have a normal weekend," added Rosberg. "[Earning] a lot of points and giving Ferrari a run for their money in the Constructors’ [Championship].”
+“Important for us to have a normal weekend, so a lot of points and giving Ferrari a run for their money in the Constructors’ [Championship].”

-Raikkonen was also passed by Ferrari’s Felipe Massa and then Lewis Hamilton and Sergio Perez, the McLaren driver eventually taking fifth place ahead of the second Mercedes.
+Raikkonen was also passed by Ferrari’s Felipe Massa and then Lewis Hamilton and Sergio Perez, the McLaren driver eventually taking a useful fifth place ahead of the second Mercedes.

 Vettel’s victory also meant that Red Bull Racing clinched a fourth consecutive Formula One Constructors’ Championship with three races in hand.